daxlib/lib-quickstart-template/README.md

 - Select the `publish-package` workflow from the left sidebar
 - Click **Run workflow** and confirm
 - Wait for the workflow to complete
-- After completion, a summary will appear with a link to create a Pull Request to the official DAX Lib repository
+- After completion, a summary will appear with a link to create a pull request to the official DAX Lib repository
-- Click the link to open your Pull Request, add a description, and submit it for review
+- Click the link to open your pull request, add a description, and submit it for review
-- If you make further changes, re-run the workflow to update the branch and the Pull Request automatically
+- If you make further changes, re-run the workflow to update the pull request automatically

 > [!TIP]
 > You can iterate on your changes as many times as needed before the pull request is merged.
 Just keep the same library version in `manifest.daxlib`, and each workflow run will update the same pull request.

+Your pull request will be reviewed by the DAX Lib maintainers and, if changes are requested during the review:

+- Apply the requested fixes to your code and commit them to your repository
+- Re-run the `publish-package` workflow
+- The pull request will be automatically updated

+Once yourpull request is approved and merged, your library will be automatically published on [daxlib.org](https://daxlib.org/).

 ## 📚 Resources

-When the pull request is reviewed, comments and requests for changes may be made.
-In that case:
-  - Apply the requested fixes to the code
-  - Commit the files
-  - Go to the **Actions** tab
-  - Select the `publish-package`
-  - Click **Run workflow**, and confirm.
-  - The pull request will be automatically updated for a new review.

-After the pull request has been approved, the code is automatically published on [daxlib.org](https://daxlib.org/packages/), and the branch created on your fork of the daxlib repo can be removed.

 - [DAX Lib documentation](https://docs.daxlib.org/)
 - [DAX Lib repository](https://github.com/daxlib/daxlib)

+## ❓ FAQ

+### What is a fork and why do I need one?

+A fork is a personal copy of another repository on GitHub.
+In this case, you need a fork of the DAX Lib repository to create a pull request from your library repository to the official DAX Lib repository.
+If you create multiple libraries from this template, only one fork is needed for all of them.

+### How does the workflow use my fork?

+The workflow in your repository uses the Personal Access Token (PAT) you created to authenticate and push changes to your fork of the DAX Lib repository.
+It creates a branch in your fork with the changes from your library and then generates or updates a pull request to the official DAX Lib repository.

+### Why keep the fork name as `daxlib`?

+We recommend keeping the fork name as `daxlib` to simplify configuration.
+If you choose a different name, make sure to update the `DAXLIBFORK_NAME` variable in the workflow file `.github/workflows/publish-package.yml`.

+### How do I manage my fork?

+- **Don't make manual changes to the fork** - it's managed automatically by the workflow.
+- **(optional) Sync the fork before publishing** - this ensures you're working with the latest DAX Lib release.
+- **(optional) Branch cleanup** - each pull request creates a branch in the fork.
+You can delete these after approval.